arnaucube/babyjubjub-rs/README.md

 Compatible with the BabyJubJub Go implementation from https://github.com/iden3/go-iden3-crypto

 ## Warning
-Doing this in my free time to get familiar with Rust, do not use in production.
+Doing this in my free time to get familiar with Rust, **do not use in production**.

 - [x] point addition
 - [x] point scalar multiplication